PRISMA

 Daniel Moreno De Luca, MD, MS

-Dr. Daniel Moreno De Luca is a child and adult psychiatrist and CASA Research Chair, affiliated with the University of Alberta.
-He leads PRISMA’s clinical services at the East Edmonton Health Centre, focusing on integrating genomics into the care of individuals with autism and other neurodevelopmental conditions.
+Dr. Daniel Moreno De Luca is a child and adult psychiatrist, CASA Research Chair, and Associate Professor at the University of Alberta.
+He leads PRISMA’s clinical services at the East Edmonton Health Centre, focusing on genomics and precision medicine in autism and neurodevelopmental conditions..

 Julia Heaton, MS

-Julia is a genetic counselor who provides direct clinical care through the Psychiatric Genetic Counseling Consultation Service at the East Edmonton Health Centre, working closely with Dr. Moreno De Luca to support individuals and families in understanding genetic results and their implications for care.
+Julia is a genetic counselor with the Psychiatric Genetic Counseling Consultation Service at the East Edmonton Health Centre.
+She works closely with Dr. Moreno De Luca to support individuals and families in understanding genetic results and their implications for care.

 Molly Goldman, MS, CGC

-Molly is a genetic counselor who supports research and implementation science activities within PRISMA, contributing to the integration of genomic knowledge into clinical practice and healthcare systems.
+Molly is a genetic counselor who supports research and implementation science initiatives within PRISMA, helping integrate genomic knowledge into clinical care and healthcare systems.